felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 2. **Write the function `get_robot_speeds(wl, wr, R, D)`** to calculate the linear and angular speeds of the robot based on the speed of its wheels.
 Test your code before moving to the next step.
 3. **Write the function `get_robot_pose(u, w, x, y, phi, delta_t)`** to calculate the position and orientation of the robot based on its orientation and linear and angular speeds.
 4. **Compare the pose calculated by your functions with the pose calculated by Webots** in different moments of the simulation.

-### Think about the following questions

-* How accurate is the odometry-based localization?
-* In what conditions is odometry-based localication useful?
-And when is it problematic?

 ### Some information for implementing the code
 The definition of the variables used in the functions is given below.